credential-handler/vc-examples/README.md

 ### Add/Update a Verifiable Credential

 Please add or update credentials in the `./credenitals` dir.
-When adding new credential, make sure the directory name matches the credential name and that they are camel-cased.
-The directory should contain a logo image (with `.jpg` or `.png` file extensions) and a `.json` file containing the credential.
+When adding new credential, make sure the directory name is camel-cased.
+The directory should contain a logo image (with `.jpg` or `.png` file extensions) and the credential in the `credential.json` file.

 ### Get the path to credentials directory
 ```